 Sub-Saharan Africa S to South Africa, Madagascar, Indian Subcontinent, S USA to N & E South America S as far as N Argentina.

-Mostly vegetarian.
+Mostly herbivore.
 Rice and other seeds, fruits, grasses, bulbs, rushes, rarely small aquatic insects.

 Habitat: Variety of freshwater or brackish wetlands.